 - The offense took place on federal land

 - The offense violated the United States Code

 The penalties for federal crimes normally carry a much harsher sentence than state crimes.
-This is because federal judges have much less discretion than Texas judges when it comes to sentencing decisions.
+This is because federal judges have far less discretion than Texas judges when it comes to sentencing decisions.
 Depending on the crime, you could spend up to life in federal prison and be forced to pay millions of dollars in fines.

-According to a report from the United States Sentencing Commission, drug crimes are the most common type of federal cases.
+According to a report from the United States Sentencing Commission, drug crimes are the most common type of federal case.
 The report states that 21,387 drug cases were reported in 2016.
 Of those cases, 89.9% of them were drug trafficking offenses.

-Controlled substances commonly involved in drug trafficking include methamphetamine, marijuana, heroin and cocaine.
+Controlled substances commonly involved in drug trafficking include methamphetamine, marijuana, heroin, and cocaine.
 The penalties you face for the crime will depend on the substance and its amount.
 If convicted, you could spend anywhere from five years to life in federal prison and be required to pay fines that can range from $100,000 to $75 million.